daviddoran/eircode-js/README.md

 }
 ```

-You can get a plain object containing all the parsed properties:
+You can get a plain object containing all the parsed properties using `toJSON`:

 ```javascript
 console.log(result.toJSON());